Historically black colleges and universities: Jewish refugees

 In the 1930s, many Jewish intellectuals fleeing Europe after the rise of Hitler and anti-Jewish legislation in prewar Nazi Germany following Hitler's elevation to power emigrated to the United States and found work teaching in historically Black colleges.
 In particular, 1933 was a challenging year for many Jewish academics who tried to escape increasingly oppressive Nazi policies, particularly after legislation was passed stripping them of their positions at universities.
 Jews looking outside of Germany could not find work in other European countries because of calamities like the Spanish Civil War and general antisemitism in Europe.
-In the US, they hoped to continue their academic careers, but barring a scant few, found little acceptance in elite institutions in Depression-era America, which also had their own undercurrent of antisemitism.
+In the US, they hoped to continue their academic careers, but barring a scant few (see Jewish quota in U.S. institutions), found little acceptance in elite institutions in Depression-era America, which also had their own undercurrent of antisemitism.

 As a result of these phenomena, more than two-thirds of the faculty hired at many HBCUs from 1933 to 1945 had come to the United States to escape from Nazi Germany.
 HBCUs believed the Jewish professors were valuable faculty that would help strengthen their institutions' credibility.
 HBCUs had a firm belief in diversity and giving opportunity no matter the race, religion, or country of origin.
 HBCUs were open to Jews because of their ideas of equal learning spaces.
 They sought to create an environment where all people felt welcome to study, including women.